Mastering Prompt Engineering for AI Agents: A Comprehensive Guide

 Introduction to Prompt Engineering for AI Agents

-AI agents are autonomous entities designed to perform specific tasks.
+ai agents are autonomous entities designed to perform specific tasks.
 They are capable of perceiving their environment, making decisions, and taking actions to achieve set goals.
-Think of them as digital assistants that can automate processes, optimize workflows, and provide decision support across various industries.
+(What is an ai agent?
+A Complete Guide - Glean) Think of them as digital assistants that can automate processes, optimize workflows, and provide decision support across various industries.

 - In retail, they can personalize shopping experiences and manage inventory.